 Few people on earth can tell the kind of stories that Sylvia Earle can.
 We’re huddled around a speaker phone, leaning forward intently as the legendary oceanographer recounts one of the most memorable moments of her long career.
-The year was 1979, and Earle was about to attempt the deepest undersea walk ever attempted.
+The year was 1979, and Earle was about to embark on the deepest undersea walk ever attempted.
 At a depth of 381 metres beneath the surface, she stepped off the edge of a submersible – and into the abyss.

 “It was completely dark,” she recalls, “except for the flash, sparkle and glow of the bioluminescent creatures who make their own kind of firefly light.
 It was like gliding into another galaxy.
 I touched some of the corals that sprouted from the ocean floor like giant whiskers; they were spiralled like big springs and when I touched them they burst with rings of blue fire.
 It was just magical and it gave me an appetite for wanting to go deeper and to explore using whatever it took to get me down there.”